How to Introduce a New House Pig to Your Home

 This way when the day comes to let the piglet out with the dogs and cat, it hopefully will be no big deal.
 Hamlet, our first house pig, learned to get along great with the dogs and cat.
 They even laid together sometimes.
 I think the reason that they got along so well is that I took the time to introduce them all carefully.

-Even though it will be a while before the piglet will have free roam of the house, I need to make sure I pig-proof the house.
+Even though it will be a while before the piglet has free roam of the house, I need to make sure to pig-proof the house.
 This means making sure there are no electrical cords he can chew on or things on the floor that he can eat or shred up.

 Just like puppies, piglets have to learn the rules of the house—what they are allowed to do and what they aren't allowed to do.
 By pig proofing the house when the time comes to let the pig out of his pen into the big wild world of the rest of the living room, it will be safe for him to explore.